ionic-team/stencil-site/src/docs/guides/workers.md

 In this example, we exclusively take advantage of the bundling performed by the compiler to obtain the `workerPath` to the worker's entry point, then manually create a pool of workers.

->Stencil will not instantiate a worker if it's used, it takes advantage of tree-shaking to do this.
+>Stencil will not instantiate a worker if it's unused, it takes advantage of tree-shaking to do this.